hallowelt/migrate-confluence/README.md

 You may need to update your MediaWiki search index afterwards.

+#### Recommended MediaWiki extensions
+Some Confluence macros are replaced with MediaWiki templates, that hold extension specific wikitext.
+This is especially important for features like "Recently updated" or "Subpagelist".

+1. Semantic MediaWiki
+2. HeaderTabs

 ### Manual post-import maintenance
 #### Cleanup Categories
 In the case that the tool can not migrate content or functionality it will create a category, so you can manually fix issues after the import